DGAP-Public Voting Rights: freenet AG (english) () | aktiencheck.de

 b.1.
 Instruments according to Sec.
 25 para.
 1 No. 1 WpHG

-Type of Expiration or Exercise or Voting Voting instrument maturity date conversion rights rights in period absolute % Lent N/A N/A 554549 0.43 % Securities Total 554549 0.43 %
+Type of Expiration or Exercise or Voting Voting instrument maturity date conversion rights rights in period absolute % Lent N/A N/A 317094 0.25 % securities Total 317094 0.25 %

 b.2.
 Instruments according to Sec.
 25 para.
 1 No. 2 WpHG